cgalmenartest/node/INSTALL.md

 The database needs to be populated with the tag defaults for your application's configuration.

 Edit the configuration file at `test/init/init/config.js` to match your tags in `assets/js/backbone/components/tag.js`

-Then initialize the database with:

-     make init

-If you'd like to include a sample project, also run:

-     make demo

 ### Start the forever server (from the midas git folder)